 Take a drive along the two and a half mile stretch of road lined with giant bamboo plants forming a shady tunnel known as the Bamboo Avenue.
 Bamboo Avenue is located in the Holland area of St. Elizabeth.

-Things to Do in Kingston and Surrounding Areas
+Best Things to Do in Kingston

 Emancipation Park offers a very peaceful, relaxing and green oasis alternative to the very busy and bustling Kingston.
 Relax under the palm trees, have a picnic with friends, jog around the 500m track or admire the beautiful 11-foot sculpture in the entrance of the park, which symbolizes Jamaica’s emancipation from slavery.